A Survey of Label-Efficient Deep Learning for 3D Point Clouds: Introduction

 \section{Introduction}

 } The acquisition of 3D point clouds has recently become more feasible and cost-effective with the wide adoption of various 3D devices, such as RGB-D cameras and LiDAR sensors.
 Meanwhile, remarkable advancements in deep learning have led to significant progress in point cloud understanding.
-The concurrence of the two has witnessed increasing demands in utilizing point clouds to capture 3D shape representations of objects and scenes, ranging from autonomous navigation and robotics to remote sensing applications and beyond.
+The concurrence of the two has witnessed increasing demands in utilizing point clouds to capture 3D shape representations of objects and scenes, ranging from autonomous navigation to robotics and beyond.

 Despite the great advancements in deep learning in point cloud understanding, most existing work relies heavily on large-scale well-annotated 3D data in network training.
 However, collecting such annotated training data is notoriously laborious and time-consuming due to the high complexity of the data, large variation in point sparsity, rich noises, and frequent 3D view changes in annotation process.
 Hence, how to learn effective point cloud models from training data of limited size and variation has become a grand challenge in point cloud understanding.